 Full Spectrum CBD, or whole plant CBD, consists of all of the cannabinoids found in the hemp plant.
 At Cannafyl, we believe that keeping the plant in its original form is the best way to receive all of the benefits that the hemp plant has to offer.
 Below are the cannabinoids that are found in our line:

-• CBD (Cannabidiol): The leading ingredient that is most abundant in hemp plants is CBD.
+The leading ingredient that is most abundant in hemp plants is CBD.

-• CBN (Cannabinol) works with the body’s CB2 receptor within the endocannabinoid system thought to help boost the immune system.
+Works with the body’s CB2 receptor within the endocannabinoid system thought to help boost the immune system.

-• CBC (Cannabichromene) is very scarce in the hemp plant, so a proprietary blend of these ingredients are used to maximize effectiveness.
+This cannabinoid is very scarce in the hemp plant, so a proprietary blend of these ingredients are used to maximize effectiveness.

-• CBG (Cannabigerol) has been growing in popularity as CBD gains more traction.
+Has been growing in popularity as CBD gains more traction.

-• THC (Tetrahydrocannabinol) has been shown to increase appetite and fight free radicals with an antioxidant property.
+This is perhaps the best-known cannabinoid.
+It has been shown to increase appetite and fight free radicals with an antioxidant property.
 This cannabinoid can be found in full spectrum CBD oil products in very small amounts but will be below the limit of 0.3 THC because the hemp plant does not produce high levels of THC, thus causing no psychoactive side effects.

 Something to think about.
 Even though full spectrum CBD only has a trace amount of THC, there is a slight possibility of a false positive drug test if you’re consuming high doses on a regular basis over a long period of time.

 Now that explains full spectrum CBD.
 You may now be curious what CBD isolate is.
 A CBD isolate is actually exactly as it sounds.
-Isolated CBD is just the CBD molecule, without the other cannabinoids, flavonoids, or terpenes.
+Isolated CBD.
+Just the CBD molecule, without the other cannabinoids, flavonoids, or terpenes.
 Formulating an isolate actually requires more work to achieve a 90% level of purity.
 This is the industry norm.
 However, potency does not necessarily equal having more benefits.
 You may wonder why someone would choose this method over full spectrum?
 Typically isolates are selected for cooking or adding to food and beverages.
 Adding the isolate to other substances will often dilute the smell or flavor of the hemp, which some find unappealing.

 Earlier, we also mentioned broad spectrum CBD.
 Much like full spectrum, products that have this label also include CBD (cannabidiol) with all the other compounds found in hemp.
 But there is one big ingredient that’s missing, and that’s THC.
 Broad spectrum products are considered better than isolate products but less effective than full spectrum products.
 Broad spectrum products include flavonoids as well as terpenes.
 You can think of this one as a hybrid between isolate and full spectrum because it’s right there in the middle.
 Since it contains the compounds from the whole hemp plant without the THC, it is highly unlikely to cause any false positive drug test results.

-When you select your products, make sure that you are shopping from a reliable resource like Cannafyl.
+When selecting products, make sure that you are shopping from a reliable resource like Cannafyl.
 Because these items are not monitored by the Food and Drug Administration, you want to watch out for things that could possibly be inaccurately labeled.
 To ensure the utmost quality, double check that the product is third party tested.
 You could try a product like the Wellness Box from Cannafyl.
 These sampler boxes can let you try products to see which might be the right fit for your needs.
 When it comes to anything that comes from the marijuana plant, a great resource is to check if the information has been medically reviewed by Eloise Theisen, RN, MSN on Healthline Media.

 These statements have not been evaluated by the Food and Drug Administration.